samfisherirl/Ryles-Streamlabs-RVC-TTS/README.md

 8) Use Streamlabs Tipping Alertbox Test https://streamlabs.com/dashboard#/alertbox/general/tipping.
 Update the message delay for TTS under Message Template (set message template enable) and add 5s to text delay.

+9) For the Browser Alert Box, to reduce resources, you can use the provided Browser window and capture with a chroma/color key (white background).

 - the commands are set by launching the bat file and selecting 1